COMMET: orders-of-magnitude speed-up in finite element method via batch-vectorized neural constitutive updates: Background and preliminaries

 where $i,j\in\{1,\dots,\nsv\}$, can also be used as inputs for the strain energy density.
 Hence, in an abstract sense, the strain energy density can be thought of as a composition of two functions (see \fig\ref{fig:nncm-arch}): $\actK$ which maps the deformation gradient and structural vectors to a set of kinematic scalars, and $\actN$ which maps those scalars to the final strain energy density, i.e.,

 In the traditional constitutive modeling paradigm, $\actN$ is typically a simple analytical function that is postulated by mechanicians.
-However, in the NCM paradigm, $\actN$ takes the form of a neural network architecture that is agnostic to its use as a constitutive model.
-In accordance with machine learning (ML) terminology, we term $\actK$ as the \textit{kinematic layer} and $\actN$ as the \textit{inner network}.
+However, in the NCM paradigm, $\actN$ takes the form of a neural network architecture that is agnostic to its use as a constitutive model. \RV{In this sense, $\actN$ is simply a highly expressive ansatz for a constitutive equation that is inspired by machine learning.} In accordance with machine learning (ML) terminology, we term $\actK$ as the \textit{kinematic layer} and $\actN$ as the \textit{inner network}.
 To ensure polyconvexity of the NCM in $\F$, certain convexity conditions are required for the inner network.
 These conditions are dependent on the choice of the kinematic scalars.
-For example, if the set of kinematic scalar inputs is $\set{\lambda_1,\,\lambda_2,\,\lambda_3,\,\lambda_1\lambda_2,\,\lambda_2\lambda_3,\,\lambda_3\lambda_1,\, J}$, then input-convexity\footnote{The architecture of an input-convex neural network \cite{Amos2017_773c} is designed to ensure that the output is identically convex with respect to the inputs, regardless of the network's weights.} of $\actN$ is sufficient to guarantee polyconvexity in $\F$ \cite{Tepole2025_6009,Geuken2025}.
+For example, if the set of kinematic scalar inputs is \RV{$\set{\nu_1,\, \nu_2,\, \nu_3,\, \nu_1\nu_2,\, \nu_2\nu_3,\, \nu_3\nu_1, J}$}, then input-convexity\footnote{The architecture of an input-convex neural network \cite{Amos2017_773c} is designed to ensure that the output is identically convex with respect to the inputs, regardless of the network's weights.} of $\actN$ is sufficient to guarantee polyconvexity in $\F$ \cite{Wiedemann2023_7b7b,Tepole2025_6009,Geuken2025}.
 However, if the scalar inputs are themselves polyconvex functions in $\F$ (e.g., $I_1$, $I_2$, and $I_3$), then one requires that $\actN$ is convex and monotonically increasing in its inputs \cite{Thakolkaran2025_6b61} for the NCM to be polyconvex in $\F$ overall.
 To this end, some inner networks that have been used to date include input convex neural networks (ICNNs) \cite{Klein2022_3243,Thakolkaran2022_37f6,Amos2017_773c}, monotonically non-decreasing input convext neural networks (MICNNs) \cite{Jadoon2025_48c6}, constitutive artificial neural networks (CANNs) \cite{Linka2023_6533,Peirlinck2024_f38b,Peirlinck2024_55e5,Peirlinck2024_34b9}, and input convex Kolmogorov-Arnold networks (ICKANs) \cite{Thakolkaran2025_6b61,Liu2025}.
 Further details on these specific NCM-based architectures are provided in \ref{sec:inner-networks} for completeness.